Side effects of Viagra and how to reduce them

 If you’re keen on having a healthy fruit juice, try a glass of fresh orange or apple juice instead as these are safe to drink with Viagra.

-If you’re planning on using Viagra and want to reduce side effects, it’s better to avoid drinking alcohol.
 Taking Viagra after drinking alcohol makes it more likely for you to experience headaches and flushing.
-If these particular side effects are an issue for you, try to limit your alcohol intake.
+If these particular side effects are an issue for you, try to limit alcohol before using Viagra.

 As a general guide, try to drink less than 14 units of alcohol per week.